dsouzarc/iMessageAnalyzer/README.md

 - Searching for text shows conversations where that text was used as well as contacts with that text in their username
   + Search for text in all conversations is unique from iMessage

+- Viewing messages sent on a certain date
+    + Calendar view pops up and a date can be chosen to view all messages with that conversant on

 ####Features in implementation:
 - Showing usage of search text throughout conversation

-- Viewing messages sent on a certain date

 - Statistics on actual messaging habits